pranav-ganesh/tp/docs/UserGuide.md

 **Things to note**
 1. Currently, import is **irreversible**.
 Please double check before importing
 2. CMM will not import data rows with:
-   1. Duplicates (Data with the exact name,phone, email, address, gender, age, Interest already exist in the database)
+   1. Duplicates (Data with the exact name, phone, email, address, gender, age, Interest already exist in the database)
    2. Missing details (Compulsory for data to have name/phone/email filled)
 3. CMM will abort import if :
    1. Files has missing headers